Senate of Spain: Regional legislatures-appointed members

-Section 69.5 of the Spanish Constitution empowers the legislative assembly of each autonomous community of Spain to appoint a senate delegation from its own ranks, with one Senator per one million citizens, rounded up.
-Demographic growth increased the combined size of the regional delegations from 51 to 57 since 1983.
+The legislative assembly of each autonomous community of Spain appoints a senators to represent the community, with one senator per one million citizens, rounded up.
+Demographic growth increased the combined size of the regional appointed senators from 51 to 57 since 1983.

-Conventionally, the proportions of the regional delegations mimic their legislative assemblies, as required in principle by Section 69.5 of the Constitution.
-However, Autonomous Communities have considerable leeway, and a motion to appoint the delegation often requires no more than a plurality.:
+Conventionally, the proportions of the regional senators mimic their legislative assemblies.
+However, autonomous communities have considerable leeway, and a motion to appoint the regional senators often requires no more than a plurality:

-The distribution after the 2021 regional elections is:

 Composition

-The last election was held on 10 November 2019.
-The composition of the 14th Senate is:
+The last election was held on 23 July 2023.
+Following the election, the composition of the 15th Senate was:

 Committees

 Presidents of the Senate of Spain

-This is a list of the presidents of the Senate since the recovery of the upper house in 1977.
+This is a list of the Presidents of the Senate since the reestablishment of the upper house in 1977.
 To see previous presidents, look the full list of presidents of the Senate.